Delta Sigma Lambda: History

-Contraction continues

-This infusion was not enough to save the Fraternity, grappling with the depths of the Great Depression.
+This infusion was not enough to save the fraternity, grappling with the depths of the Great Depression.
 Over the next four years, by 1937, many of the chapters had died.
 Theta Chi in 1937 agreed to absorb the chapters at Purdue University and the University of Montana, and later, the University of Arizona, along with fraternity alumni.
 Scattered alumni and some of Delta Sigma Lambda's chapters either withdrew to join other national fraternities or went local.